On-Page Above the Fold content SEO

 by Wayne Smith

-Inktomi or Hotbot search engine was the first to implement an "above the fold," algorithm.
-Using CSS Inktomi determined the actual size of text and what text was above the fold; Added weight to the content and ranked it accordingly.
+Inktomi, or Hotbot, was the first search engine to implement an "above the fold" algorithm.
+Using CSS, Inktomi determined the actual size of text and identified what content appeared above the fold, giving it more weight in rankings.
+Today, modern algorithms still consider above-the-fold content to be equally important.

-Until SEO figured out what Inktomi was doing they were at a lose.
-Believe it or not many sites did not present relevant information on the top of pages for visitors; these sites were buried.
+Until SEO figured out what Inktomi was doing they were at a loss.
+Believe it or not many sites did not present relevant information on the top of pages for visitors; these sites were buried, until they realized the importance of the content zone.

 Keywords Above the Fold